aliescont/dezoomcamp-project/README.md

 - [This](https://www.kaggle.com/datasets/forgemaster/steam-reviews-dataset) dataset contains users's reviews obtained using Steam API, and can be used as fact.

 - [This](https://www.kaggle.com/datasets/tristan581/all-55000-games-on-steam-november-2022) dataset contains general information of 55000 games obtained using Steam API, which can give us better understanding of a game.
 It can be used as dimensions.

-As future projects, this pipeline can be used as the first step for a game recommendation system or to build a sentiment analysis for Steam games.

 ## Technologies used